Barclays picks new chief operating officer for investment bank

-LONDON Barclays Plc (BARC.L) has promoted the head of its macro markets business to chief operating officer (COO) of its investment bank, tasked with accelerating the restructuring of the business.
+LONDON Nov 17 British bank Barclays Plc has promoted the head of its macro markets business to chief operating officer (COO) of its investment bank, tasked with accelerating the restructuring of the business.

 The London-based bank has appointed Mike Bagguley as COO for the investment bank with immediate effect, reporting to investment bank chief executive Tom King, according to a memo sent to staff by King and seen by Reuters.